S1R15H/blog-mcp-server/README.md

-# Blog RSS MCP Server
+# 🌟Blog RSS MCP Server

 A small FastMCP-based service exposing two tools for working with a blog RSS feed: